 I started at Teletype in January of 1979.
 Teletype made computer terminals.
 They had a small production line where they manufactured custom-designed integrated circuits for their terminals.
 Teletype was at that time a division of Western Electric, which was, in turn, part of AT&T. The early 1980s were good years for Teletype.
 It seemed that we couldn't make the terminals fast enough to keep up with the demand.
 We had all the overtime you could ever want (even some you DIDN'T want).
 People thought that the good times would keep on rolling forever.
 There was even some talk that integrated circuit processing engineers would be like rock stars, commanding six-figure salaries and surrounded by "groupies".

 Then, in 1983, the divestiture decision was made.
-AT&T was to get rid of the local operating companies, keeping only the long distance service and the manufacturing arm (Western Electric).
+AT&T was to get rid of the local telephone operating companies, keeping only the long distance service, the manufacturing arm (Western Electric), and the Bell Laboratories research organization.
 Apparently, top management at AT&T agreed to this only so that they could get into computers and go head-to-head against IBM.
 Everyone thought that the computer boom would go on forever.
 It didn't turn out that way.
 Shortly thereafter, the computer market went bust.
 In addition, the advent of fierce competition in the telecommunications market forced AT&T to become "leaner and meaner".
 Over the next few years, AT&T was forced to close plants, consolidate operations, and lay off thousands of people.
 A lot of manufacturing got moved offshore to places such as Taiwan, Singapore, and Korea.
 The axe finally fell on integrated circuit manufacture at Teletype in 1985.
 Henceforth, all of the integrated circuits needed for our terminals would be made at the AT&T plant in Allentown, Pa.

 So it was time for another career change.
 As it happened, there was at that time an effort at Teletype to develop an ink-jet printer.
 We wanted to use a unique process for manufacturing the ink jet injector; the nozzle was to have been micromachined into a silicon wafer.
 This made sense, since we had the silicon processing line already in place.
 I transferred into this group in late 1985.
 I spent the next year working on mathematical modeling and computer simulation of the fluid dynamics involved in the ejection of ink droplets.
 I also became involved in trying to solve the problems created by tiny air bubbles becoming trapped in the ink drop injector.